lawrenceyoon/Restaurant-Reservation-Project/README.md

 https://restaurant-fullstack-frontend.herokuapp.com/dashboard

+- Endpoints:
+  /dashboard (main homepage)
+  /dashboard/?date=2021-08-09 (shows reservations for that specific date- in this case for Aug 9, 2021) /reservations (redirects to dashboard) /reservations/new (create a new reservation) /reservations/:reservation_id/seat (seat a 'booked' reservation to a table) /reservations/:reservation_id/edit (edit a specific reservation - can only edit 'booked' reservations) /tables/new (create a new table)
+  /search (search for past, current, future reservations with matching phone number) /otherRoutes (all other routes will display a Not Found page)

 #### Back-End

 https://restaurant-fullstack-backend.herokuapp.com/tables

 ### Development:

-### Front-End && Back-End

-on main dir, run npm run start:dev.
-This will both start up the front-end and back-end via concurrently.
-Front-end is accessible through localhost:3000 and back-end is accessible through localhost:5000.
+on main dir, run => npm run start:dev (starts up both the front-end and back-end)

+#### Front-End

+localhost:3000

+#### Back-End

+localhost:5000

 ## Context